Flag of Oregon: History

-The first mention of a state flag was in 1915.
-The flag was described in Ben W. Olcott's Blue Book.
 A 1917 issue of National Geographic Magazine on U.S. state flags featured a state flag with a blue background, in the center is a multi-colored state seal on a white oval disc.

 On April 18, 1920, the National society of daughters of the American revolution was holding a convention in Washington D.C. with representatives from the state being sent.
 The delegates carried with them a state flag that made from funds raised by the local chapters in the state.
 The flag was described as being 3 x 5 feet, having a blue field with the state seal in the center and a yellow stripe running around the border of the flag.

 In September of 1920, members of American legion used a state flag that bore a white field with a golden state seal in the center.

+Current flag (1925–present)

-Presentation of the state flag, 1925.
+Presentation of the state flag at unknown event, July 7, 1925.

 The current flag of Oregon was officially adopted on February 26, 1925.
 What is believed to be the first officially produced flag of Oregon was made that year by Meier & Frank, sewn by Marjorie Kennedy and Blanche Cox, employees of the department store.
 That flag was donated to Eastern Oregon University in 1954 by the grandson of former governor Walter M. Pierce.
 In 2010, the flag was restored.

 Early copies of the Oregon state flag sometimes used a multi-colored state seal rather than an all-gold state seal.

 In 1926, a veterans organization was given a unique state flag.
 This flag was the same as the normal state flag except it had the organization's name in place of the state name, and the backside depicted the United Spanish War Veterans seal instead of a beaver.